RenderToolbox/VirtualScenesEngine/README.md

 # Render Toolbox
 VirtualScenesEngine is intended to work with [RenderToolbox4](https://github.com/RenderToolbox/RenderToolbox4).
 3D models are loaded using Assimp and mexximp, which RenderToolbox4 supports.
 Styles are expressed and applied programmatically to scenes using [VseMapping](https://github.com/RenderToolbox/VirtualScenesEngine/blob/master/api/VseMapping.m) objects, which are a utility for constructing [RenderToolbox4 Mappings](https://github.com/RenderToolbox/RenderToolbox4/wiki/Mappings-File-Format).
 Models and styles can be combined with RenderToolbox "hints", to produce complete, stand-alone RenderToolbox rendering recipes.

+The scenes above were created with VirtualScenesEngine and saved as RenderToolbox recipes.
+They were rendered with RenderToolbox4 and [Mitsuba](http://www.mitsuba-renderer.org/).